DhawalShankar/WeCare/README.md

 our project takes immense pride in flaunting and living by the
 saying:
 #### “ GOOD HEALTH IS A CROWN ON THE HEAD OF A WELL PERSON THAT ONLY A SICK PERSON CAN SEE.”
-THE PROJECT DEALS IN THE FOLLOWING SECTORS OF
+THE PROJECT DEALS IN THE FOLLOWING SECTORS OF HEALTH DEPARTMENT:<br>
-HEALTH DEPARTMENT:
 1. Calculating the Body Mass Index of customers based on the input data.<br>
 2. Classification into Fit,Overweight or Underweight